yueguoguo/yueguoguo.github.io/_posts/2023-12-13-domain-driven-development.md

 implementation patterns, but they differ in details.
 The interconnections between the sub-domains are tech-to-tech (t2t) and usually they are through programmatic interfaces.
-The main difference between *b2t* translation and *t2t* translation is that, *the former can be ambigous at times and the translation process helps iron out the details to be as close to the facts as possible; the latter needs to be 100% deterministic and precise.* Hence, it is convenient to leverage the LLM for b2t translation but it might not be easy to do the same for
+The main difference between *b2t* translation and *t2t* translation is that, *the former can be ambiguous at times and the translation process helps iron out the details to be as close to the facts as possible; the latter needs to be 100% deterministic and precise.* Hence, it is convenient to leverage the LLM for b2t translation but it might not be easy to do the same for